Esophageal cancer is a cancerous (malignant) tumor of the esophagus. This is the tube that moves food from the mouth to the stomach.

 Causes, incidence, and risk factors

-Squamous cell esophageal cancer is associated with smoking and alcohol consumption.
+Squamous cell esophageal cancer is linked to smoking and drinking too much alcohol.

 Signs and tests